K15t/viewport-cli/README.md

 ## Documentation

 <!-- ToDo: finish -->
+### Target environments

+A target environment contains data like the URL of your Confluence Server instance, and the username and password.
+It is used in the build workflow by `gulp-viewport` to access Scroll Viewport to create, upload or clean your theme.
+Target environments are saved as objects in the hidden file `.vpconfig.json` in your home directory.
+You can add or edit target environments using `viewport config`.

+When creating a new theme, `viewport-tools` asks you to choose a target environment for your theme.
+The name of this target environment is then filled out in the `gulpfile.js` of your theme and `gulp-viewport` looks for a target environment with this name in the `.vpconfig.json`.

+**Beware:** The `vpconfig.json` is saved unencrypted and includes the username and password of your Confluence Server instance.
+Therefore you should use these tools only for development.

 ### Theme templates

 When creating a new theme `viewport-tools` offers to select from the available theme templates.
 By default the "default" theme template is selected which comes with a predefined folder structure and build workflow.
 It should fit most basic needs and is intended to get your started quickly.

 Theme templates are simply folders within in the `templates` folder in `viewport-tools`.
 Therefore you can even create your own theme templates and modify existing ones.
 A theme template must contain a `package.json` and a `gulpfile.js` which are used when creating a new theme from that template.
 The `package.json` is filled with the theme data you provide on theme creation like name, version and description.
 The `gulpfile.js` is filled with the configuration of your Scroll Viewport instance that you provided when configuring `viewport-tools`.

-### Target environments

-A target environment is a configuration of your Scroll Viewport instance and contains data like the URL of your Confluence Server, username and password.
-Target environments are saved in the `vpconfig.json` in the directory of `viewport-tools`.
-You can find out the directory using `where viewport`.
-When you create a new target environment it is added to the existing one, if you add an already existing one it is overwritten.
-The active target environment is always the latest one you added.

-When creating a new theme, `viewport-tools` takes the active target environment from the `vpconfig.json` and fills it into the `gulpfile.js` of the new theme.
-This allows the build workflow to upload your theme to Scroll Viewport (using `gulp-viewport`).

-**Beware:** The `vpconfig.json` is saved unencrypted and includes the username and password of your Confluence Server instance.
-Therefore you should use these tools only for development.

 ### "Default" theme template